Fiat Fiorino: First generation (1977–1988)

-At the same time, Fiat dropped the "127" portion of the name in Europe, and called the vehicle simply Fiorino.
+After the standard car version of the 127 was replaced by the Uno in 1983, Fiat dropped the "127" portion of the name in Europe, and called the vehicle simply Fiorino.
 In September 1980, the Fiorino was launched in Brazil, based on the locally built Fiat 147, and fitted with its 1.3-liter engine.
 It was initially available as a van only, in either panelled or glazed form, and had a payload of 420 kg.
 Fiat had already been offering a pick-up using the 147's shorter bodywork since late 1978 ("147 Pickup", available with the 1050 or the 1300 engine), but in 1981 this was changed over to the longer Panorama/Fiorino chassis.
 The longer pick-up was available as a standard version, and from 1982 also as the better equipped 147 City, which received the square forward leaning headlights of the 1981 facelift model.
 Another facelift was launched in 1983, with the new front grille based on the South American Fiat 127/147 Unificata.
 In South America, this new front was only gradually introduced as some lower cost versions retained the original design until 1986.

 From 1982 Brazilian Fiorino buyers could choose from at least four versions of the high cube design.
 The Furgão was a two-seater panel van, the Vetrato was a glazed two-seater van, and the new Combinata received removable facing benches (seating six additional passengers with a minimum of comfort) at the rear.
 These three versions all received a cargo divider, unlike the Settegiorni which was a station wagon with seating for five.
 This was also new for 1982 and was the equivalent of the European Fiorino Panorama/Combi model.

 In Europe, Fiat sold the Ognitempo kit to transform the Fiorino into a camper.